SolCharms/Betelgeuse/README.md

     dex-cli list-purchased-future

-For a successful transaction, the output to the terminal should look like the following:
+For a successful transaction, the output to the terminal should look something like the following:

 ![Screenshot from 2023-01-19 18-00-00](https://user-images.githubusercontent.com/97003046/213581113-3180406e-2afc-4cf8-8c76-5c0f4417c4ed.png)